chris-poed/kotlin-diary/kotlin_bites/07_classes.md

 ## Classes

-If you've learned to use classes in other languages, their behaviour is similar here.
+Classes in Kotlin work similarly to other languages.
 A class is a blueprint to create objects so they have data (properties) and behaviour (member functions).

 In Kotlin, everything is an object.
 Even a string is actually an object created from the class `String`: